TrustleBlog/SEWeb/content/US/sweepstakes/Play-To-Win-150,000-Instanty-(US Only).md

 ---
-title: "Play for a Chance to Win $150,000 in Cash Instanty"
+title: "Play for a Chance to Win $150,000 in Cash Instantly & Free Fortnite V Bucks"
 description: "Do you have a minute?
 This is once a lifetime opportunity to win yourself hundreds of dollars to purchase your dream item or just to enjoy."
 date: 2019-05-19T15:39:23+08:00
 draft: false